wrzeczak/bookmake/README.md

 ### Exit Codes

+NOTE: These reference the error code printed out onto the terminal, not the error code that the program exits with.
+The program exits with the amount of init functions that failed, ie. if colors_init() and curses_init() both fail, the program exits with code 2.

 - `0` means the program (should have) worked fine.
 If it returned 0 and didn't work, let me know.
 - `20` means your terminal does not support color.
 I plan to add code to handle this, but for now, use a color terminal.
 - `21` means your terminal is not capable of changing the default colors.
 Again, I plan to handle this, but it's difficult and frankly, I'm focusing on getting a working product on my machine, not a general-purpose product, at the moment.